 Many of the major Internet players have their foundation based in traditional off line media.
-The situation right now is that they are building a media house divided since in many cases they do not have the possibility to calculate duplication nor to take credit for the synergies that occur between the on and offline editions of the media.
-From a branding perspective it also makes the branding task almost impossible when the duplication between on and offline editions are not known on a target group level.
+The situation right now is that they are building a media house divided since in many cases they do not have the possibility to calculate duplication nor to take credit for the synergies that occur between the on and off line editions of their media.

-It has also lead to a situation where on and offline sales representatives are working in completely different ways.
+It has also led to a situation where on and off line sales representatives are working in completely different ways.
 From a publisher's point of view this is clearly a waste of resources and from a advertiser's point of view it is as stupid since they cannot evaluate the full impact of an on and off line campaign even when it is placed in the same media house.